jackyzha0/jackyzha0.github.io/content/thoughts/programming models.md

 		- For programming systems that use _overlapping notations_, we need to describe how the notations are synchronized.
 	- See also: [[thoughts/notation]]
 3. Conceptual structure: how do the parts fit together?
-	- Composability: There exist building blocks which span a range of useful combinations.
+	- [[thoughts/composable|Composability]]: There exist building blocks which span a range of useful combinations.
 Composability is, in a sense, key to the notion of "programmability" and every programmable system will have some level of composability
 	- Convenience: are there ready-made solutions to specific problems? i.e. what is the 'standard library' of the system?
 	- Composability vs Convenience
 		- Composability without convenience is a set of atoms or gears; theoretically, anything one wants could be built out of them, but one must do that work